nicknemz/ezsploit/README.md

 source code of my roblox exploit

 # about
-Roblox executor with themes and 3 API's support.
+Roblox executor with themes and 2 API's support.

 # supported API's and status
--wearedevs (glitched)

 -easyexploits (working)